bangslosan/titanium_pusher_ios/README.md

         pusher.subscribe(...)

+There are a few quirks on other parts too:

+- you cannot use `channel.members.get("1")` because it seems that `get` is somewhat a reserved word on Titanium.
+Use `getMember("1")` instead.
+- the `channel.members.me` call is not implemented yet.

 Other than this, this module should have 100% compatibility with the Javascript counterpart!
+So you can just follow the official Pusher JS documentation.